ouertani/ouertani.github.com/source/_posts/2013-03-31-rest-with-scala-and-vert-dot-x.markdown

 <h2>II - Hello World</h2>

-Vert.x provides a powerful routing and route matching mechanism, which simplifies the routing of HTTP requests to different handlers based on pattern matching on the request path.
+Vert.x provides a powerful routing and <a href="http://vertx.io/core_manual_java.html#routing-http-requests-with-pattern-matching">route matching</a> mechanism, which simplifies the routing of HTTP requests to different handlers based on pattern matching on the request path.

 In Hello World snippet, let us publish a static GET service :